Project benefits: what are they and how to manage them

 The purpose of launching any project is, in fact, to provide some kind of benefit as a result of the delivery of the output.

 It is obvious that not all projects bring the same benefits to the organization.
-Let’s look at some types of benefits that can be achieved.
+Let’s look at some types of benefits that we can achieve.

 Types of benefits in a project